Joban-Bhangu77/K8s-Playground/Day02/README.md

 🧠 Conclusion

-I ve successfully hosted a custom web page using Nginx inside Docker.
+I successfully hosted a custom web page using Nginx inside Docker.
-This marks your first step toward mastering containerized web applications.
+This marks the first step toward mastering containerized web applications.

-Next, you can extend this by:
+Next steps:

-Hosting multiple pages using Docker volumes
+🧩 Host multiple pages using Docker volumes

-Running multiple containers with Docker Compose
+⚙️ Run multi-container setups with Docker Compose

-Deploying your container to a Kubernetes cluster
+☸️ Deploy the containerized app into a Kubernetes cluster

-🔧 Key Highlights:
+🔧 Highlights Recap

-Built a Docker image using a Dockerfile based on Nginx:latest
+✅ Built a Docker image using nginx:latest

-Copied a custom index.html into the container
+✅ Copied a custom index.html into the container

-Exposed port 80 and mapped it to 8080 on the host
+✅ Exposed port 80 and mapped it to 8080 on the host

-Accessed the running web server via http://localhost:8080
+✅ Accessed the web server via http://localhost:8080

-Verified container status, logs, and cleanup using basic Docker commands
+✅ Verified container status, logs, and cleanup

-This exercise lays the foundation for future days where I will extend the setup using Docker Compose and later deploy it in Kubernetes.